 This semester course will begin with a reading of Aristotle's Poetics to understand the origin and elements of Greek tragedy.
 With a foot in the past, the class will also reach into the present reading the ancient works Medea and Hecuba by Euripides and Antigone by Sophocles that feature female protagonists.
 The class will also read the Shakespearean tragedy Othello and Richard Wright's Native Son that feature BIPOC.
 The class will also view and analyze some contemporary films.
 It is possible to read works from the Classical canon that include all people.
 The class will examine questions like, "In what ways does tragedy offer an audience/reader refuge and/or catharsis from the catastrophic or the unknowable?
 Who gets to be a tragic figure, and who is excluded from such a role/honor?
 And can ancient works in this genre speak to a contemporary audience?"
-4872 ANCIENT GREEK ARCHAEOLOGY / ANCIENT ROMAN ARCHAEOLOGY (Juniors/Seniors)
+4872 ANCIENT GREEK ARCHAEOLOGY / ANCIENT ROMAN ARCHAEOLOGY (Juniors/Seniors) also counts as Fine Arts

 This semester course will explore the people and cultures of the ancient Mediterranean through the lens of art history and the discipline of archaeology.
 The first semester will focus on ancient Greece from the Bronze Age to the Hellenistic Period, including technological, artistic, and political developments.
 We will explore major historical events as well as the daily lives of ordinary fifth century Athenian citizens through their surviving material culture.
 The second semester will focus on the art and archaeology of Rome, from the Etruscan civilization and the founding of Rome through the emperor Constantine, including engineering, artistic, and architectural developments.
-We will explore major historical events as well as the daily lives of Roman citizens, both in the city and on the frontiers of the empire.
-By investigating the masterful utilization of art and architecture in imperial propaganda (both Roman and Greek), students will develop a more critical eye to their appropriation (and misappropriation) in our modern culture, and the implications thereof.
+We will explore major historical events as well as the daily lives of rome through the emperor Constantine, set and archaeology of Rome, from the Etruscan civilization of the founding of Rome through the of the empire.
+By investigating the masterful utilization of art and architecture in imperial propaganda (both Roman and Greek), students will develop a more critical event to their appropriation (and misappropriation) in our modern culture, and the implications thereof.
 In both these courses, students will develop analytical skills inherent to the social science of archaeology as well as increase their cultural literacy of our modern world.
-4875 RACE AND ETHNICITY IN THE ANCIENT MEDITERRANEAN
+This course also fulfills the Fine Arts requirement.
+4875 RACE AND ETHNICITY IN THE ANCIENT MEDITERRANEAN (Juniors/Seniors)